United States Regiments & BatteriesMichigan

 1861

-June 20 Organized at Adrian, Mich. and mustered in under Colonel Dwight A. Woodbury, Major Jonathan W. Childs.
+June 20 The 4th Michigan Infantry Regiment was organized at Adrian, Mich. and mustered in under Colonel Dwight A. Woodbury, Major Jonathan W. Childs.

-June 26 Left State for Washington, D.C.; Attached to Wilcox’s Brigade, Heintzelman’s Division, McDowell’s Army of Northeastern Virginia
+June 26 Left Michigan for Washington, D.C.
+Attached to Wilcox’s Brigade, Heintzelman’s Division, McDowell’s Army of Northeastern Virginia

 July 21